EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 .. warning::

   **DISCLAIMER**: Ethereum is an experimental technology.
-Running the Ethereum on ARM image as an Consensus Layer validator node can lead you to loss of ETH.
+Running the Ethereum on ARM image as an Consensus Layer validator node can lead you to ETH loss.
 This is a risk operation and you alone are responsible for your actions using the Ethereum sofware included in this image or following the instructions of this guide.

-  We strongly recommend to try first a Consensus Layer testnet and get familiarized with the process before staking with real ETH.
+  We strongly recommend to try first a Consensus Layer testnet and get familiarized with the process before staking real ETH.

 The Consensus Layer is the new Proof of Stake chain.
 If you